farhan-farfar/farhan-farfar/README.md

 ✨farhan-farfar✨

 # 💫 About Me:
-🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning data analytics and artificial intelegent<br>💬 Ask me about<br>⚡ Fun fact
+🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning data analytics and artificial intelegence<br>💬 Ask me about<br>⚡ Fun fact

 ## 🌐 Socials: